SymGPT: Auditing Smart Contracts via Combining Symbolic Execution with Large Language Models: Empirical Study on ERC Rules

 We further study the valid scope for each rule.
-Among the 132 rules, the valid scopes of 106 rules are confined to a single function.
-For instance, ERC20 mandates \texttt{transferFrom()} in Figure~\ref{fig:20-high} scrutinizes whether the message caller has the privilege to handle the token owner's tokens.
-Moreover, 9 rules pertain to event declarations.
-In the remaining 17 cases, their valid scopes encompass the entire contract.
-For instance, ERC20 necessitates emitting a \texttt{Transfer} event whenever a token transfer occurs.
-Similarly, ERC721 requires calling \texttt{onERC721Received()} on the recipient contract for each token transfer, along with checking the return value.
+Among the 132 rules, 106 rules are confined to a single function.
+For instance, ERC721 mandates \texttt{transferFrom()} in Figure~\ref{fig:721-high} scrutinizes whether the message caller is authorized to handle the token owner's tokens (the highlighted line in Figure~\ref{fig:721-rule}).
+Moreover, nine rules pertain to event declarations.
+The valid scopes of the remaining 17 cases encompass the entire contract.
+For instance, for every token transfer, both ERC20 and ERC721 mandate emitting a \texttt{Transfer} event.

-\stepcounter{insight} \boldunderparagraph{Insight \arabic{insight}:} {\it{ Most ERC rules can be checked within a function or at an event declaration site, and there is no need to analyze the entire contract for compliance with these rules. }}
+\stepcounter{insight} \indentboldunderparagraph{Insight \arabic{insight}:} {\it{ Most ERC rules can be checked within a function or at a declaration site, and there is no need to analyze the entire contract for compliance with these rules. }}

+Insight 1 focuses on the requirements mandated by ERC rules, while Insight 2 highlights the code regions where these requirements should be inspected.
+They represent two orthogonal dimensions of ERC rule validation.
+Although many ERC rules can be checked within a limited scope, their validation remains challenging due to the wide variety of contract semantics involved.